Seteeri/Particle/snippets/notes/PARTICLE.md

     * Use special printing for control characters like enter etc.
       * newline ("^J"), return ("^M") or TAB ("^I")

     * Relayout
       * (col n) - n=number of items before row on last item
       * (row n) - n=number of items before col on last item
       * Print commands by default

-    * Refactor ptr
-    * Batch draw commands
+  * Limit draw lengths to N items (def=12)
-    * Misc refactoring

-  * Data structures
+    * ...then move to newline
+    * any changes to this might have to redraw everything
+      * spatial map will allow optimization

   * Implement spatial map (R-Tree)
     * Will be interesting to see data structure...
     * Need this to optimize finding bounds

-    * Implement particle map
-      * Poss unneedlessly pollute symbol table...or use namespaces to manage?
-      * Handle same pointers
-        * Store pointer in a map
-        * If particle exists, leave CAR/CDR empty, show only PTR
-        * Poss reference the value from the map (so first ref will be used)
+  * Draw lines
+    * One node per line segment
+    * Scale node to fit line

   * Split screen
     * Add commands to do this